Skip navigation

 2. Authenticate with Duo 2FA using the updated application so that Duo makes the Universal Prompt activation setting available in the Admin Panel.
 This first authentication after updating shows the traditional Duo prompt in a redirect instead of an iframe.

-3. From the Duo Admin Panel, activate the Universal Prompt experience for users of that Duo Confluence application.
+3. From the Duo Admin Panel, activate the Universal Prompt experience for users of that Duo Confluence application if the traditional prompt is still selected.
 Once activated, all users of the application see the Duo Universal Prompt in a redirect.

 New Confluence Applications